atzori/sebd2024/registration.md

 ![](https://sebd2024.unica.it/registration/ict-sud-logo.jpg)

+In order to register, we kindly ask you to fill in the [registration form](https://forms.gle/bjedV7TrLDJrxSwK6).

-As an author or SEBD supporter, you need to register by wire transfer to [Centro di Competenza ICT SUD (CC-ICT-SUD S.C.R.L.)](https://www.cc-ict-sud.it/).
+You can then proceed to make the payment via wire transfer to [Centro di Competenza ICT SUD (CC-ICT-SUD S.C.R.L.)](https://www.cc-ict-sud.it/).
 In the following the details to make the wire transfer (please note it differs depending who make the payment):

  - bank account for payments **made by privates** (IBAN): `IT21H0103080881000061760672`